hmyang1/hmyang1.github.io/_pages/about.md

 ---
-I am a PhD candidate at [KAIST](https://www.kaist.ac.kr/en/).
-I am a member of the [Visual Intelligence Lab](https://vi.kaist.ac.kr/), advised by Prof. [Kuk-Jin Yoon](https://sites.google.com/site/kjyoon/).
+I am currently pursuing a Ph.D. at [KAIST](https://www.kaist.ac.kr/en/) and a member of  [Visual Intelligence Lab](https://vi.kaist.ac.kr/), advised by Prof. [Kuk-Jin Yoon](https://sites.google.com/site/kjyoon/).
-Concurrently, I work as an AI researcher at [ADD](https://www.add.re.kr/eps).\
+Additionally, I am engaged as an AI researcher at [ADD](https://www.add.re.kr/eps).
-\
+\\
+My research aims to develop trustworthy visual intelligence which assists decision-making processes regarding real-world problems.
+To do this, I research in the interdisciplinary fields of computer vision and machine learning.
-My research interests lie in computer vision and deep learning.
-I've worked on robust model training, domain generalization/adaptation, and adversarial robustness.
+My major interests currently lie in robust model training, domain generalization/adaptation, and adversarial robustness.

-If you are interested in my research projects, please feel free to contact me.
+The applications are mostly on visual recognition tasks such as image classification, object detection, and segmentation.
+* Keywords: Computer Vision, Machine Learning, Trustworthy AI

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.